National Center for Innovation in Career and Technical Education

 - Technology-enabled learning—assessing the prevalence and impact of technology-enabled learning on CTE to inform the field and policy makers of the prevalence and impact of such approaches on the outcomes of students

 - Professional development—exploring new, more effective, evidence-based approaches for training new CTE instructors to enter the field and succeed, and to support existing educators in improving their skills

 Recent Center Activities

 - The NCICTE website launched in April 2013.
-In addition to offering new reports, training, and news, this site will contain a searchable database containing reports from the previous NRCCTE.
+In addition to offering news and providing access to NCICTE reports, the site features a training center that contains on-demand, web-based presentations that translate Center work into actionable information and a searchable database containing reports from the previous NRCCTE.

-- NCICTE will collect original data on contemporary educational issues, such as the outcomes of CTE programs of study and the use of multiple pathways as a secondary instructional strategy.
-Researchers will also analyze federal databases maintained by the National Center for Education Statistics and collaborate with states to access secondary and postsecondary CTE data contained within statewide longitudinal data systems.
+- NCICTE is collecting original data on contemporary educational issues, such as the outcomes of student participation in work-based learning and the use of multiple pathways as a secondary instructional strategy.
+Researchers also are analyzing federal databases maintained by the National Center for Education Statistics and collaborating with states to access secondary and postsecondary CTE data contained within statewide longitudinal data systems.

 Center Team and Contacts

 NCICTE consists of a team of diverse and experienced organizations, including RTI, the Georgetown University Center on Education and the Workforce, ConnectEd: The California Center for College and Career, FHI 360, Laurium Evaluation Group, Coverent, Workforce Enterprise Systems, Mercury Labs, and Windwalker Corporation.